olleolleolle/ember-cookie-consent-cnil/README.md

 This add-on take care to add the google code script inside the head of each page.
 So there nothing else to do for activation but this:

+Bower package 'jquery.cookie' is a dependency of this package.
+Make sure this package is installed, it should be but...

 ### IMPORTANT: Don't forget to set your google_id inside environment file with the variable name  "ga_id"  !!!

 Once ga_id configured, the Google Analytics tracking code will be injected into your index.html file when user has agreed to be follow.